Cal-CS-61A-Staff/seating/README.md

 ### Choosing rooms
 #### Import a room
 Room data is entered from a Google Sheet.
-Copy a sheet from the room master sheet.
+If you picked your rooms from our selection, those rooms are imported from the master room sheet.

 Master: https://drive.google.com/open?id=1cHKVheWv2JnHBorbtfZMW_3Sxj9VtGMmAUU2qGJ33-s

-If it does not exist, you can try looking through the [rooms](https://drive.google.com/drive/u/1/folders/0B7ZiW-W5STesMG50eDgxNlJBZ1E) used in the past years.
+If the room you want does not exist, you can try looking through the [rooms](https://drive.google.com/drive/u/1/folders/0B7ZiW-W5STesMG50eDgxNlJBZ1E) used in the past years.

-On the `Import Rooms` page, you can preview the seating chart for a room by specifying a room name, Google Sheets URL, and sheet name.
-Create the room when you're sure it's ready.

 #### Create a room
-You can create a room with a Google spreadsheet.
+You can also create and customize the room you want with a Google spreadsheet.

 One row of the spreadsheet corresponds to one row.
 The "Row" and "Seat" columns specify the name of a seat.
 The "X" and "Y" are the coordinates in the seating